zephir-lang/zephir-docs/en/_build/html/_sources/reference/intro.txt

 A //comment goes to the end of a line, while a /* comment \*/ can cross line boundaries.

 Variables are by default inmutable, this means that Zephir expects that most variables stand unchanged.
-Variables that maintain their initial value can be optimized up by the compiler to static constants.
+Variables that maintain their initial value can be optimized down by the compiler to static constants.
 When the value of a variable needs to be changed, the keyword 'let' must be used:

 .. code-block:: javascript